 ICAEW together with the Institute of Chartered Accountants Ireland (CAI) and the Institute of Chartered Accountants Scotland (ICAS) are recognised supervisory bodies for the regulation of audit, and jointly have a set of Audit Regulations which are approved by the Financial Reporting Council.

-View the exact changes that are being proposed to the regulations via the full consultation document.
+View the exact changes that were being proposed to the regulations via the full consultation document (Consultation closed 6 September).